• CLASSIC IKITESURF

 .tonight...northwest winds 20 to 25 knots with gusts to around

-30 knots decreasing to 15 to 20 knots in the late evening and
+15 knots in the late morning and afternoon. snow in the

 occasionally around 12 feet.